ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming

 \subsubsection{\textbf{Setup:}}

-\paragraph{\textbf{Point cloud video dataset:}} To emulate a 60-second point cloud video at 24 FPS, we generated $24 \times 60 = 1440$ point cloud frames using the 108k-point model described in Sect.~\ref{subsec:pointcloud-dataset}.
+\paragraph{\textbf{Point cloud video dataset:}} To emulate a 60-second point cloud video at 24 FPS, we generated $24 \times 60 = 1440$ point cloud frames using the same \textit{108k}-point cloud described earlier in Sect.~\ref{subsec:enc-impact}.
 This results in an approximate video bitrate of about 1~Gbit/s for our dataset.
 We then created four MPDs for our streaming experiments.
 One MPD was used for both HTTP-only and HTTPS streaming, listing the original, unencrypted point cloud frames.
 For HTTP-ABE, we prepared three additional MPDs—corresponding to the \texttt{XYZ}, \texttt{XY}, and \texttt{X} granularities—each referencing pre-encrypted frames generated using the respective selective-encryption scheme.
-We selected these three granularities because they provide meaningful visual obfuscation and significant computational benefits; beyond \texttt{X}, obfuscation becomes poor with no additional savings (Sect.\ref{subsec:enc-impact}).
+We selected these three granularities because they provide meaningful visual obfuscation and significant computational benefits; beyond \texttt{X}, obfuscation becomes poor with no additional savings~\cite{10.1145/3704413.3765298}.
 This setup enables a direct comparison across HTTP-only, HTTP-ABE (three schemes), and HTTPS streaming.

-\textbf{\textit{CloudLab setup:}} We perform our evaluations on the CloudLab testbed~\cite{duplyakin2019cloudlab} using a simple five-node topology.
+\textbf{\textit{CloudLab setup:}} We perform our evaluations on the CloudLab testbed~\cite{duplyakin2019cloudlab} using a five-node topology.
 One node hosts the origin server containing the point cloud content, a second node acts as a cache directly connected to the server, and the remaining three nodes function as client machines, each connected directly to the cache.
 Each client node runs eight independent streaming clients, yielding a total of 24 clients.

 Each cache–client link provides approximately 9.4~Gbit/s.
 Given our emulated point cloud video bitrate of 1~Gbit/s per stream, each client node requires up to 8~Gbit/s of bandwidth, meaning 9.4~Gbit/s per link is sufficient to avoid contention on client-side paths.
 In contrast, we deliberately allow the server–cache link to experience pressure: it also operates at 9.4~Gbit/s, serving all 24 clients whose combined demand is roughly 24~Gbit/s.
 This creates a congested server–cache link, consistent with prior streaming studies~\cite{10.1145/3712676.3714450,usmani2025securingimmersive360video}.